makratofil/bls7-fkw-fads-presentation/README.md

 ## Funding
 - Funding for field efforts was provided from the NOAA Pacific Islands Fisheries Science Center (PIFSC), the State of Hawai'i (Dept of Land and Natural Resources), and the U.S. Navy.

+- Funding for this presentation was supported by Oregon Gray Whale License Plate royalties to Oregon State University's Marine Mammal Institute

 - Tagging was undertaken under NMFS Permit Nos 731-1174, 15330 and 20605

 ## Acknowledgments